 Key objective: Improve farmers' position in the value chain

-The brief examines how the future CAP can strengthen the position of farmers through such measures as strengthening cooperation among farmers, increasing market transparency and ensuring effective mechanisms against unfair trading practices.
+The brief examines how the new CAP can strengthen the position of farmers through such measures as strengthening cooperation among farmers, increasing market transparency and ensuring effective mechanisms against unfair trading practices.

 Agriculture and climate mitigation